xoviat/jcad/README.md

 ## Initial Configuration

-JCAD currently requires a `go` compiler to build the program and requires files that are no longer available on the JLCPCB website.
-The program is being modified to include the basic parts in the repository, but the completion date of this work is unknown.
+JCAD requires a go compiler to build.
+Once built, `jcad load` must be executed to load the basic components.
+Then, JCAD is ready to begin generating files.